Contents

 Memory SpaceIndependentSharedShared (Single-threaded)

-ConsHigh resource overhead, complex IPCGIL limitation, has race conditionsNot for CPU-bound tasks
+ConsHigh resource overhead, complex IPCOld versions (pre-3.13) limited by GIL; race conditions/Lock complexityNot for CPU-bound tasks (Event Loop will block)

-• If your task is CPU-bound, requiring a lot of CPU computation, then multiprocessing is the most suitable choice because it allows you to fully utilize the power of multi-core CPUs.
+• If your task is CPU-bound, requiring a lot of CPU computation, then multiprocessing in any version can handle it by fully utilizing multi-core CPUs. multithreading in Python 3.13+ is also a viable option, reducing context switch overhead and IPC complexity.

-• If your task is IO-bound and requires handling a large number of concurrent connections (e.g., developing a Web server or API), then asyncio is the most efficient.
+• If your task is I/O-bound and requires handling a large number of concurrent connections (e.g., developing a Web server, API, or microservice), then asyncio provides the highest performance and throughput.